 Both Baini and Winterfeld stress that - while it was probably performed for a committee of cardinals who were assigned the task of deciding the Catholic church's music policy, it was not performed for pope Marcellus II in 1555, saving church music from abolition.

-Furthermore, Winterfeld then criticizes Baini for assigning one style of Palestrina's work solely to this Mass, due to the fact that he still described the Missa Papae Marcelli as the one composition that convinced the cardinals not to prohibit musical practice in churches.
+On the other hand Winterfeld criticizes Baini for assigning one style of Palestrina's work solely to this Mass, due to the fact that he still described the Missa Papae Marcelli as the one composition that convinced the cardinals not to prohibit musical practice in churches.